Here are some frequently asked questions

 Q: How long is your waiting list?

-A: Right now, we have over 40 people on our waiting list.
+A: We have about 60 people on our waiting list.

 Q: How do I get my son/daughter on the waiting list?